Prathama-sanshi/Data_Science_Projects/README.md

 ### Is accuracy is right performancd metrics for choosing a best algorithm?
 <p>
-  The answer is definately NO!!!....I will give you two concrete resons why this is not true in next few points.
+  The answer is definately NO!!!....I will give you a concrete resons why this is not true in next few points.
   Choosing a right metics is very important for machine learing algorithms, because if we choose a bad merics then at the time of deployment we may not get desired results and may encounter sharp anomalies.
    Before computing the accuracy, we need to understand what each term in confusion matrix has to say